-Algae eaters come in varieties of species that includes algae-consuming fishes, snails, and shrimps.
-However, there are some algae eaters that only consume some certain type of algae, so when you get a mix of these algae eaters, you will see better results.
+Algae eaters come in varieties of species that include algae-consuming fishes, snails, and shrimps.
+However, there are some algae eaters that only consume some certain types of algae, so when you get a mix of these algae eaters, you will see better results.

 Below, we have carefully selected and reviewed the best algae eater you can find in order to give your algae problems a lasting solution.

 The Amano Shrimp is a very active and entertaining eater that is common among aquarists – no wonder it is referred to as the happiest eater.
 They are ravenous and very effective by clearing up the tank of leftover food, dead plant materials, and algae.

 Despite the fact that they resist blue-green and green spot algae, they still serve their purpose by consuming other forms of algae.

 The downside of this algae is that it can’t be mixed with larger fishes as they can prey on them, so they should be kept with a smaller and more docile fish.
 Also, do not add fertilizer to the tank filled with this shrimp as it can be harmful, and if you must, dilute it to reduce toxicity.

 2. Malaysian Trumpet Snails Algae Eaters

 The Malaysian Trumpet snails are small in size but they can eat almost everything organic debris and also algae!
 These snails prefer the subterranean life under the gravel and you will have to look closely before you see their movement.
 They don’t cause harm to plants while feeding at night on the water surface.

 Just like most crustaceans, they need alkaline in their water to enable their shell to grow.
 They are highly sensitive to dirt and contaminated water, and as a method of a survival tactic, they retrieve to the sides of the tank in order to be safe.